Home

 Does stretching before strength training reduce performance?

-Prolonged static stretching (>60 sec) before maximal effort can slightly reduce immediate performance (-5 to -10%).
+Prolonged static stretching (>60 sec) before maximal effort can slightly reduce immediate performance (meta-analyses estimate ~5% on average — varies with duration and exercise type).
 This is why dynamic stretching is recommended for warm-up.
-However, long-term (8+ weeks), a regular program improves flexibility without reducing strength according to 2025 research.
+Long-term (8+ weeks), a regular program improves flexibility without reducing strength.

 How many sets per muscle per week for hypertrophy?